azagniotov/stubby4j/README.md

       headers:
          content-type: application/text
       status: 200
-      millisecondsDelay: 1000
+      latency: 1000
       body: This is a response for 123
 ```
 The parent node called `httplifecycle`.
 You can have as many httplifecycles as you want in one configuration.
 Under each `httplifecycle` you should have one `request` and one `response` nodes.
 Each of the latter has its
 respective children nodes as per above example.
+Response `latency` is in milliseconds.
 Indentation of `httplifecycle` is _not_ required.
-In other words,
-the following format is also valid:
+In other words, the following format is also valid:

 ```
 httplifecycle: